-The one-week, one-month, three-month, six-month, and one-year trailing periods provides the most complete view of the correlations between currency pairs.But it’s up to you to decide which or how many time periods you want wish to analyze.
+The one-week, one-month, three-month, six-month, and one-year trailing periods provide the most complete view of the correlations between currency pairs.But it’s up to you to decide which or how many time periods you want to wish to analyze.

 While it might be overkill to update your numbers every single day, unless you’re a currency correlation addict, updating them at least every other week should be enough.

 If you find yourself manually updating your currency correlation tables every hour on Excel, you might need to get out more and pick up a hobby.